cran-task-views/NumericalMathematics/NumericalMathematics.md

     template libraries 'Armadillo' resp.
 'Eigen' for linear algebra applications written in C++ and integrated in R using `r pkg("Rcpp")` for performance and ease of use.
+-   `r pkg("flint")` is an R interface to C library FLINT, which provides types and functions for representing and operating on matrices over standard rings, including the integers, the integers modulo *n*, finite fields, and the rational, *p*-adic, real, and complex numbers.

 ### Special Functions